Kendall Jenner Is The Latest Jenner To Sell Their Home, As She Sells Her Hollywood Hills Mansion

 It seems that Kendall Jenner is taking after her sister Kylie when it comes to real estate sales.
-On September 5 it was reported that Kylie Jenner had sold her Hidden Hills home, which was built in 2012, for $5.275 million.
-Now it would seem that her sister, Kendall, is following right behind her in the real estate sales, by selling her own home in the Hollywood Hills.
+On September 5, it was reported that Kylie Jenner had sold her Hidden Hills home, which was built in 2012, for $5.275 million.
+Now it would seem that her sister Kendall is following right behind her in the real estate sales by selling her own home in the Hollywood Hills.

 According to the Los Angeles Times, Kendall Jenner is the latest Jenner to sell off one of their properties.
-Originally purchased in 2016 from Emily Blunt and John Krasinski, the home in the Hollywood Hills was bought by the couple back in 2009 for $1.86 million, before they sold it to the model.
+Originally purchased in 2016 from Emily Blunt and John Krasinski, the home in the Hollywood Hills was bought by the couple back in 2009 for $1.86 million before they sold it to the model.
 In turn, Kendall seems to have made a solid investment with the home, as she has apparently sold the property for $350,000 more than she first paid for it.

-Reports on the sale of the Hollywood Hills West mansion, indicate that the renovated Midcentury home was sold in a deal that took place off of the multiple listing service (MLS).
-Jenner, who is best known for being on Keeping Up With the Karsdashians, with the rest of her famous family, apparently sold the property for $6.85 million.
+Reports on the sale of the Hollywood Hills West mansion indicate that the renovated mid-century home was sold in a deal that took place off of the multiple listing service (MLS).
+Jenner, who is best known for being on Keeping Up with the Karsdashians with the rest of her famous family, apparently sold the property for $6.85 million.

 ???????????? pic.twitter.com/wHaOw7SrS0